anko/svg-pizzabase/readme.markdown

 # svg-pizzabase

-Script to help create SVG visualisations from JavaScript code headlessly and server-side.
+Script to help create SVG visualisations from JavaScript code; headlessly and server-side.
 Like a ready-made pizza-base: add toppings and bake.

+    npm i -g svg-pizzabase

 ## How